adam-poulton/slashdiablo-maphack/Advanced-Item-Display.md

 ### Weapon Groups

-- WP1: axes
+- WP1 or AXE: axes
-- WP2: maces
+- WP2 or MACE: maces
-- WP3: swords
+- WP3 or SWORD: swords
-- WP4: daggers
+- WP4 or DAGGER: daggers
-- WP5: throwing weapons
+- WP5 or THROWING: throwing weapons
-- WP6: javelins
+- WP6 or JAV: javelins
-- WP7: spears
+- WP7 or SPEAR: spears
-- WP8: polearms
+- WP8 or POLEARM: polearms
-- WP9: bows
+- WP9 or BOW: bows
-- WP10: crossbows
+- WP10 or XBOX: crossbows
-- WP11: staves
+- WP11 or STAFF: staves
-- WP12: wands
+- WP12 or WAND: wands
-- WP13: scepters
+- WP13 or SCEPTER: scepters
 - WEAPON: any weapon

 ### Armor Groups

-- EQ1: helms
+- EQ1 or HELM: helms
-- EQ2: body armor
+- EQ2 or CHEST: body armor
-- EQ3: shields
+- EQ3 or SHIELD: shields
-- EQ4: gloves
+- EQ4 or GLOVES: gloves
-- EQ5: boots
+- EQ5 or BOOTS: boots
-- EQ6: belts
+- EQ6 or BELT: belts
-- EQ7: circlets
+- EQ7 or CIRC: circlets
 - ARMOR: any armor

 To display ethereal elite polearms capable of 4+ sockets in purple, use this line in BH.cfg: